ros2/ros2_documentation/source/Contact.rst

 Contacting us privately
 -----------------------

-If you'd like to contact us privately, for example, if your question contains information sensitive to your organization or project, or if it's regarding a security issue, you can email us directly at `ros@rosfoundation.org <mailto:ros@rosfoundation.org>`__.
+If you'd like to contact us privately, for example, if your question contains information sensitive to your organization or project, you can mail us at `ros@openrobotics.org <mailto:ros@openrobotics.org>`__.
+If it's regarding a security concern, you can email us directly at `security@openrobotics.org <mailto:security@openrobotics.org>`__.

 Etiquette
 ---------